 Post a Comment

-Comments on this blog are always deeply appreciated; however, in the spirit of true collegiality, I ask that you do not write something you could not say to me in person.
+Comments on this blog are always deeply appreciated; however, in the spirit of true collegiality, I ask that you do not write something you would not say to me in person.
+Because of spammers, CAPTCHA and comments moderation are in operation.

-Any comments that are mean-spirited, include URLs which are not connected to the post topic, contain misinformation, or in any way resemble advertising, will be removed.
-Anonymous comments which do not bear the name of the person commenting within the body of the comment, or are clearly generated from fake Google or Blogger accounts will also be deleted.
+Any comments that include URLs not connected to the post topic, contain misinformation, or in any way resemble advertising, will be removed.
+Comments submitted by ‘Unknown’ or ‘Anonymous’ persons will not be published.

 Cheers, Jennifer